dscruggs/devnotes/books/designing_ml_systems/01_overview_ml_systems.md

   - **Complex models must perform significantly better to justify complexity**
 - Computational priorities
   - While building models training time is the bottleneck.
 But in production inference latency is the bottleneck.
 Research prioritizes fast training whereas production usually prioritizes fast inference.
+  - **throughput** or the number of queries processed in a certain period of time is the goal in research, in production often **latency** or the time it takes to process one query is more important.
+Often this can mean only processing one query at a time to speed up latency while slowing down throughput for the benefit of the customer waiting for a prediction.
+  - Use percentiles when quantifying latency, not something like an average.
+Because the distribution matters if some queries are taking a very long time.
+A common metric is 90th percentile latency has to be below a certain number
+- Data
+  - Data is often clean in research and so the focus is on the model.
+  - In production most of the time will be spent cleaning and making sure the data is good to use.
+It's messy, unstructured, and constantly changing.
+- Fairness
+  - Fairness in research is considered after models are made
+  - In production this has to be considered before deployment

+- Interpretability
+  - In research again performance is the most important metric
+  - In production explainability is important both to increase trust in ML systems, but also to help debugging model performance and helping reduce biases
+- Discussion
+  - The vast majority of jobs are in production ML applications, not research.
+So it's better to know that than fully understand ML research

+### ML Versus Traditional Software

+ML could greatly benefit from more SWE skills in the field.
+But many challenges in ML are unique to ML and not SWE.

+1. In SWE Code and data are treated as separate, and things are kept as modular and separate as possible.
+In ML, systems are part code, part data, and part artifacts created from both.
+ML systems can be improved by better code, but also better data
+2. In SWE you only need to test and version code.
+In ML you need to version data too.
+Questions: *How do you version large datasets?
+How do you know if a sample is good or bad for your system?
+How do you sample to most effectively improve your model?*
+3. The size of ML models in much larger than traditional code due to data and model artifacts (LLMs have billions of parameters and petabytes of training data)
+4. Monitoring and debugging ML systems is significantly more challenging than traditional software

+## Summary

+- ML can't solve all problems.
+If it can't solve a whole problem it may be able to solve a part of one
+- ML is different in research and production in terms of stakeholder interests, computational priorities, and data used
+- ML systems are complex, and understanding each part of the stack and how they interact with each other is important